asphalt-framework/asphalt-sqlalchemy/docs/events.rst

 -----------------------------------------

-SQLAlchemy doesn't support asynchronous events yet, and sessionmakers producing async session cannot currently used as a target for event listeners.
+SQLAlchemy doesn't support asynchronous events yet, and sessionmakers producing async sessions cannot currently be used as a target for event listeners.
 As a workaround, you can register an event listener on the :class:`~sqlalchemy.orm.Session` class and then check in the listener itself if the ``session`` argument matches the async session's ``sync_session`` attribute in the current context::